|

 on prices was tempered by increased curtailment.

-during peak hours.
-Using wind curtailment has supplanted using rapidly
+peak hours.
+Using wind curtailment has supplanted using

-wind and curtail it than it is to build a natural gas plant
+over-build wind and curtail it than it is to use a

 The Un-viability of Conventional Energy Storage.

-done is render traditional energy storage completely unviable
+traditional energy storage completely unviable in those regions.

 companies and co-ops bought and sold energy to one another